amerand/PMOIRED/README.md

 ## Examples

 Check out the examples provided in the package in the directory `examples`, in the form of Jupyter notebooks:
 - [Alpha Cen A](https://github.com/amerand/PMOIRED/blob/master/examples/alphaCenA.ipynb) PIONIER data from [Kervalla et al. A&A 597, 137 (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...597A.137K/abstract).
 Fitting V2 with uniform disk or limb-darkened disks, including with parametrised darkening.
+Most `PMOIRED` basics are covered there.
 - [FU Ori](https://github.com/amerand/PMOIRED/blob/master/examples/FUOri.ipynb) GRAVITY data from [Liu et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...884...97L/abstract).
 Fitting 2-components model with chromatic flux ratio.
-- [AX Cir](https://github.com/amerand/PMOIRED/blob/master/examples/AXCir.ipynb) an implementation of [CANDID](https://github.com/amerand/CANDID)'s companion grid search and estimation of detection limit for a third component.
+- [AX Cir](https://github.com/amerand/PMOIRED/blob/master/examples/AXCir.ipynb) shows how `PMOIRED` can be used to cover most of the features of [CANDID](https://github.com/amerand/CANDID)'s companion grid search and estimation of detection limit for a third component.

 ## Limitations and known issues

-### running a script in ipython hangs
+### Running a script in ipython hangs

 PMOIRED uses the `multiprocessing` library to parallelise some computations (e.g. bootstrapping, grid search).
 This library has some issues if you run a script containing such computation is an interactive shell (using `%run` or `run` in ipython or Spyder).
 The provided examples as notebooks do not suffer from this problem.
-If you want to use PMOIRED in `.py` scripts you run in iPython, you should structure your `.py` script as:
+If you want to use PMOIRED in `.py` scripts you run in iPython, you should structure your `.py` script more or less as follow:
 ```
 import pmoired
 import matplotlib